Today, services, web maps, and open data in the cloud put data at your fingertips.

 - Where are those 70 years of age and over who are working full-time, year-round (likely out of necessity)?

 - What percentage of workers worked part-time last year?

 - Where are people aged 25 to 64 years—the peak-working-age population—not working?

-The best part about these maps is that, since they are powered by ACS layers in the Living Atlas, they will be refreshed every year when the US Census Bureau releases the new ACS data.
+The best part about these maps is that, since they are powered by ACS layers in Living Atlas, they will be refreshed every year when the US Census Bureau releases the new ACS data.
 Just check your map and make any adjustments to symbology based on the new values.
 No more building maps from scratch each year!

-Labor Force Participation by Age is just one of many ACS topics in the Living Atlas.
+Labor Force Participation by Age is just one of many ACS topics in Living Atlas.
 Each of the 39 topics can answer all kinds of policy questions.
-There are dozens of other ACS layers to explore in the Living Atlas.
+There are dozens of other ACS layers to explore in Living Atlas.
 For example, the boundaries and centroids layers on Health Insurance Coverage Variables could answer questions such as:

 - Where are the uninsured?

 - What is the most predominant type of health insurance coverage for children?